zhiming97/automated-futures-trading-news-based/README.md

 * Auto Refresh Chrome Browser After Running Out of Memory
 * Dynamic Take Profit Levels Based on Entry Timing
 * Kill Switch to Prevent Accidental Entry on Invalid Post
-* Concurrent Entries on multiple exchanges - To maximize profits
+* Concurrent Entries on Multiple Exchanges

 **This is just a basic script that helps users to execute trades based on X's post.
 More conditions can be added to the script by the users themselves.*